lvcabral/retaliate64/README.md

 The current release (v0.3) is the last public Beta version and it brings a SID music during the game play, bug fixes, additional screen and settings.

 Open the [Changelog](https://github.com/lvcabral/retaliate64/blob/master/CHANGELOG.md) to check all the currently implemented features.

-The next release will be the final 1.0 with support for multiplexed aliens, making the game playability closer to the original.
-As this feature requires me to study advanced topics, and refactoring the game code to use IRQ, it may take a little more time for me to release it, than I took for the first 3 beta versions.
-~~I'm not sure if I would be able to add an original SID music to the game, if someone would like to help please contact me.~~
-I got a musician engaged on the project, the C64 community is awesome!

-### Update: October/2018
-As I predicted, it took me a few months (nights and weekends) to study and be able to implement the new features I planned for the game.
-I managed to incorporate a multiplex/sort routine that allowed increase the number of sprites on the screen, increasing the number of alien enemies and making the usability closer to the original game.
-I also added the destroyer alien (from the Android version) and a new concept of an Asteroid Field, as a tribute to the classic Arcade game, in order to explode an asteroid you need to hit it 3 times with a bullet (and it decreases in size) or hit with a missle collected from the destroyer.

-The game is feature complete, and the release candidate is currently being beta tested by a small group and translated to other languages, the plan is to release around the 1 year anniversay of the project.
-Stay Tuned!

 ## How to Play the Game
 You can run the game on a real Commodore 64/128 or using an emulator, below the two methods: